The CS130 Project is intended to facilitate the learning of software

 It is expected that over the course of the semester, everyone in the

-class will give at least one presentation on something.
+class will give a presentation on something.
+Presentations

-as issues and problems arise during your progress.
+as issues and problems reveal themselves as work progresses.
 The

 goal of the presentation is to practice and demonstrate an ability to